Who is responsible for commissioning?

 Clinical commissioning groups

-CCGs have a statutory responsibility for commissioning most NHS services including urgent and emergency care, acute care, mental health and community services.
-Increasingly they are also involved in commissioning primary care and some specialised services.
+CCGs have a statutory responsibility for commissioning most NHS services including urgent and emergency care, acute care, mental health services and community services.
+Increasingly they are also involved in commissioning primary care and some specialised services (see section on collaborative commissioning below).

 As well as providing strategic oversight for the NHS, NHS England is responsible for directly commissioning some services.
-This includes specialised services, such as renal dialysis, neonatal services and treatments for rare cancers, and primary care, including GPs, pharmacists and dentists – although increasingly this responsibility is being shared with CCGs (see below).
+This includes specialised services, such as neonatal services and treatments for rare cancers, and primary care, including GPs, pharmacists, dentists and opticians – although increasingly these responsibilities are being shared with CCGs (see below).
 NHS England also commissions some public health services, such as immunisation and screening programmes, as well as health care for people in prisons and secure units and some services for the armed forces.
-NHS England’s total spending on direct commissioning in 2016/17 was £25.4 billion.

-NHS England is also responsible for assuring the quality of CCGs through an annual assessment process.
+As well as commissioning services directly, NHS England is responsible for assuring the quality of CCG commissioning through an annual assessment process.

 Local authorities are responsible for commissioning publicly funded social care services.
 This includes services provided to people in their own homes as well as residential care services.
-In 2016/17, local authorities spent approximately £15 billion on adult social care.
+In 2017/18, total expenditure on adult social care by local authorities was £21.3 billion.

 Since 2013, local authorities have also been responsible for commissioning many public health services including sexual health services, health visitors, school nursing and addiction services (as mentioned above, some public health services are commissioned by NHS England).
-Since 2013 funding allocated to local authorities for public health services has been ring-fenced, and this is set to continue until 2019.
-In 2017/18, the public health grant to local authorities was £3.3 billion.
+Since 2013, funding allocated to local authorities for public health services has been ring-fenced (ie, cannot be used for other purposes), and in 2019/20, the public health grant to local authorities was £3.1 billion.
+Government is yet to decide whether the grant will continue to be ring-fenced in future years.

 Commissioning support organisations

-Support for commissioning activities is available to CCGs and NHS England through commissioning support units (CSUs) and from a range of private and voluntary sector organisations.
+Support for commissioning activities is available from commissioning support units (CSUs) and a range of private and voluntary sector organisations.

 How is commissioning changing?

-Some of the key changes that have taken place – and that are likely to characterise the development of commissioning over the next few years – are set out below.
+Some of the key changes that have taken place, which are likely to characterise the development of commissioning over the next few years, are set out in the sections below.

 CCGs and local authorities